jamedeus/micropython-smarthome/devices/readme.md

 By default all devices support the rules `Enabled` and `Disabled`.
 If more rules are required the device must include a `validator` method.
 This method accepts a rule as argument, returns `False` if it is invalid, and returns the rule if it is valid.
 Returning a modified rule is encouraged in some situations - for example, a class which expects an integer rule should return `int(rule)` to avoid incorrectly accepting string representations of integers.

 ### Device Metadata

+Metadata files must have the same name as the corresponding class (eg `Wled.py` and `Wled.json`) and should be placed in [util/metadata/devices](util/metadata/devices).

 The JSON metadata must follow this syntax:
 ```